gusega/cli/docs/lib/content/configuring-npm/package-json.md

 and then does `require("foo")`, then your main module's exports object will be returned.

-This should be a module relative to the root of your package folder.
+This should be a module relative to the root folder of your package.

 For most modules, it makes the most sense to have a main script and often not much else.